 1917 – Tris Speaker, while attempting to steal home, is hit in the face by a line drive off of the bat of Joe Evans.
 He exits the game in the second to get his wound stitched and Detroit manager Hughie Jennings allows the Indians to temporarily replace Speaker with a courtesy fielder until Speaker is patched up.
 He returns to his spot in center field in the third.

 1920 – The Indians reclaim the top spot in the American League, coming back to win 9-5.
-Chicago, who had been in first, has lost six of their last seven.
+Chicago, which had been in first, has lost six of their last seven.

 1930 – Wes Ferrell wins his 13th straight decision, 9-5, in the second game of a doubleheader against the St. Louis Browns.

-1939 – Rico Carty is born in San Pedro de Macoris, Dominican Republic.
+1939 – strong>Rico Carty is born in San Pedro de Macoris, Dominican Republic.

 1942 – The Chicago Tribune reports that Parnell Woods, player/manager of the Cleveland Buckeyes of the Negro American League, and two of his teammates, Gene Bremmer and Sam Jethroe, received invites to try out with the Indians at the beginning of the 1943 campaign.

 1952 – The Indians protest, but it will not matter, as they are dealt a 2-1 defeat in the second game of a doubleheader against the St. Louis Browns.
 Cleveland takes a 4-2 lead in the sixth inning, but rains again interrupt the game and it is unable to be resumed.
 The game reverts back to the last completed inning, with the Browns up, 2-1.
 The Indians protest, accusing former owner Bill Veeck of purposely having the grounds crew work slowly, but it is rejected by AL President Will Harridge.